GERUDO POULTRY CURRY

-This dish is an original creation of mine, incorporating Gerudo Spice, roasted peppers, and chicken thighs along with some sour cream to make a curry with a different flavor profile.
-This dish is kind of a Gerudo play on Chicken Parpikash, which results in a bit of a Spanish and Hungarian profile.
-The smoky flavor and creamy texture of the curry complement the chicken very well.
+This dish is an original creation of mine, incorporating Gerudo Spice, roasted peppers, and chicken thighs along with a touch of milk to create a curry with a unique flavor profile.
+It’s a kind of Gerudo play on Chicken Paprikash, with a hint of Spanish and Hungarian character.
+The smoky flavor and creamy texture of the curry complement the chicken beautifully.
+Somehow both belly-warming and refreshing, it’s a dish I imagine enjoying on a warm desert afternoon or a cool, festive evening in Gerudo Town… that is, if they’d even let me in.

 ½ tsp turmeric